malnakli/CarND-Vehicle-Detection/README.md

 4. I trained a SVM using `sklearn.svm.SVC` with the following parameters `kernel=linear`,`C=0.1`,`gamma=auto`

+I used SVM because it was recommend by Udacity to give a better result on classification for such data.
+Also, I used linear kernel because it train faster on my laptop and still give me more than 98% accuracy on test set.
+Since this is a binary classification (vehicle,non-vehicle) data seems to be separate linear as well.

+I tried non-linear SVM such as rbf’ and ‘poly’ however, I never get more than 90% accuracy.
+Also, it took 5 times longer to train comparing to linear kernel.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented by sliding window by using sub-sampling, the entire code can be found in line # 123 through # 214 in `utils.py`.

-1. Crop unnecessary region of the image from top and bottom (400px, 656px)
+1. Crop unnecessary region of the image from top and bottom (400px, 656px), and left (450px,)
 2. convert the image if the training images have been converted
 3. resize the image by scale it down (16.6%)
 4. get the three channels of `YCrCb`